 72 percent of marketers say that customer viewpoint is essential, but 78 percent have a challenge accessing customers.

 David: In the research, people said that the important stuff—how well content meets the customers’ needs and provides value for them—is much harder to do when you can’t talk to a customer.
-Marketers with this challenge are 24 percent less likely to represent customers’ priorities in content, and 27 percent less likely to be proud of content business results.
+Marketers with this challenge are 24 percent less likely to represent customers’ priorities in content.
+Further to this, they are 27 percent less likely to be proud of content business results.
 So this has a real business value as well.

-Karla: People are educating themselves far more along the buyer journey, so they’re much further along by the time they actually speak to a sales person.
+Karla: People are educating themselves far more along the buyer journey.
+As a result, they’re much further along by the time they actually speak to a salesperson.
 Reference materials like cast studies and testimonials are essential.

 David: Anything your customer says about you is going to be more powerful than anything you can write about.
 And I say that as a copywriter!
 Because it’s got that element of belief.
 It’s got that element of social proof.
-And what’s more powerful than seeing somebody who does a similar job to you whose job has been transformed by working with a certain vendor?
+Nothing is more powerful than seeing somebody who does a similar job to you having their job change by working with a certain vendor.

-Karla: It’s important to forge a good relationship with your customer facing teams and work closely with them to identify suitable candidates for case studies, using some of the bridge building tips.
+Karla: It’s important to forge a good relationship with your customer-facing teams.
+Work closely with them to identify suitable candidates for case studies and use some of the bridge-building tips.

-One thing I do is I take our customers out for lunch or have a coffee chat online from time to time, to try and build my own personal relationships.
-I can then call upon them later on if I want to do, for instance, a webinar or write a piece of content or do a case study with them.
+One thing I do is, I take our customers out for lunch or have a coffee chat online.
+I try to build my own personal relationships.
+I can then call upon them later if I want to do, for instance, a webinar or write a piece of content or do a case study with them.